The Viscount (film)

 The Viscount (French: Le vicomte règle ses comptes) is a 1967 crime film directed by Maurice Cloche and starring Kerwin Mathews, Sylvia Sorrente and Jean Yanne.
 The film's sets were designed by the art director Jean Douarinou.
 It was made as a co-production between France, Italy and Spain.
-Warner Brothers distributed the film in Britain and America.
+Warner Bros.
+Pictures distributed the film in Britain and America.

 Location shooting took place around Málaga, Sicily and Paris.